jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

     # TypeError
     # SyntaxError

-  then I fix the line by changing "not_ and_" to "or_"
+* I fix the failing line by changing "not_ and_" to "or_" in ``truth_table.py``

   .. code-block:: python
+    :lineno-start: 45
+    :emphasize-lines: 2

     def logical_disjunction(p, q):
-        return not not p or not not q: return not (not p and not q):
+        return not not p or not not q
+        return not (not p and not q)

+  the test passes

-  the test passes. "not_ not_" cancels out, so I remove it from the statement
+* I remove the second `return statement`_ and "not_ not_" from the statement because it cancels out

   .. code-block:: python
+    :lineno-start: 45
+    :emphasize-lines: 2

     def logical_disjunction(p, q):
         return p or q

+  the test is still green

 ----